 Have her grip that corner with both hands, stiff-armed, between her legs.

-Her hands and arms conceal her crotch area, while still delivering a bold image.
+Her hands and arms conceal her inner thigh area, while still delivering a bold image.

 From The Side